Business is all about growth, isn’t it? Healthy, sustainable growth.

 Therefore, it just makes sense to use NRR as a key metric to monitor your retention and expansion.
 Then you can ensure you’ve reached your benchmark NRR rate before pouring fuel into your acquisition efforts.
 And you’ll know you are set up to fully leverage every new customer you acquire.

-At Tingono, we understand how critical Net Revenue Retention is to monitor healthy SaaS business growth.
-In fact, we’re on a mission to make it easy for everyone to boost NRR through automation.
+There is no question that Net Revenue Retention is critical to build and grow a healthy SaaS business.
+This truth is the core of Tingono.
+In fact, we’re on a mission to make it easy for everyone to boost NRR through machine learning and automation.